ale-lazic/vacc_cvrg_meta/README.md

 An internal meta-analysis of changes in vaccination intention from the situation when no or low (10% or 20%) vaccination coverage was communicated to the situation when high (80% or 90%) vaccination coverage was communicated.

+It is reported in the doctoral dissertation by Aleksandra Lazić, _Communicating Vaccination Coverage: Testing the Selfish versus the Social Rationality Hypothesis_ (University of Belgrade, Faculty of Philosophy) from 2025; an open-access link will be added once available.

+## Data Sources

 Effects for "Paper 2 Experiment" were computed using the data reported in:

 * Lazić, A., Kalinova, K. N., Packer, J., Pae, R., Petrović, M. B., Popović, D., Sievert, D. E. C., & Stafford-Johnson, N. (2021).
 Social nudges for vaccination: How communicating herd behaviour influences vaccination intentions. _British Journal of Health Psychology_, _26_(4), 1219–1237. https://doi.org/10.1111/bjhp.12556 (Open Access)